 Visit the Town of Sete Cidades

 Sete Cidades is a picturesque little town with only about 800 inhabitants.
-Located at the bottom of the volcanic crater, this village by the lake is peaceful and relaxing to take a stroll.
-Don’t forget to visit its well-known Church of São Nicolau.
+Located at the bottom of the volcanic crater, this lakefront village is peaceful and relaxing for a stroll.
+Don’t forget to visit the well-known Church of São Nicolau.

 Vista do Rei Viewpoint